Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Introduction

 \begin{enumerate}[left= 1pt ..
-12pt, noitemsep] \item We propose modeling the VFs of finite-horizon MDPs using \emph{low-rank tensors}, providing an efficient approach to mitigate the curse of dimensionality. \item We introduce an \emph{optimization-based} approach rooted in the BEqs using \emph{low-rank tensors} and propose \emph{BCD} and \emph{BCGD} methods with guaranteed convergence. \item We adapt the proposed BCGD algorithm to learn \emph{stochastically} when the MDP model is unknown.
+12pt, noitemsep] \item We propose modeling the VFs of finite-horizon MDPs using \emph{low-rank tensors}, providing an efficient approach to mitigate the curse of dimensionality. \item We introduce an \emph{optimization-based} approach rooted in the BEqs using \emph{low-rank tensors} and propose \emph{BCD} and \emph{BCGD} methods with guaranteed convergence. \item We adapt the proposed BCGD algorithm to learn \emph{stochastically} when the MDP model is unknown, and we also provide convergence guarantees.
 Furthermore, we connect the proposed algorithm with TD learning. \item We show numerically in two resource-allocation problems that low-rank tensors reduce computational demands in modeling VFs for finite-horizon MDPs. \end{enumerate}

 A preliminary version of this work was presented in a conference paper~\cite{rozada2024tensorb}.
 This journal version extends it by formalizing the optimization-based approach and connecting it to the BEqs.
-Additionally, we propose various algorithms, provide a theoretical convergence analysis, and include a broader set of empirical experiments.
+Additionally, we propose various convergent algorithms, provide a theoretical convergence analysis, and include a broader set of empirical experiments.

 \textbf{Prior work I: VF estimation in finite-horizon MDPs.} In finite-horizon setups, VFs are often estimated by reformulating the BEqs as a linear program~\cite{li2005lazy, kumar2015finite, bhattacharya2017linear, kalagarla2021sample}.
 However, the scalability of this approach is limited, making VF approximation the preferred strategy.
 VF approximation has been extensively studied in infinite-horizon MDPs~\cite{bertsekas1996neuro, geist2013algorithmic, mnih2015human, sutton2018reinforcement}, but remains less explored for finite-horizon MDPs, particularly in the absence of the MDP model.
 In the context of optimal control, NN-based approaches have been proposed in model-based problems to approximate VFs in finite-horizon MDPs~\cite{zhao2014neural, guzey2016neural, hure2021deep}.
 In model-free setups, fixed-horizon methods have been introduced to stabilize the convergence of VF estimation algorithms.
 These methods approximate infinite-horizon MDPs using finite-horizon ones, leveraging linear and NN-based function approximation techniques~\cite{dann2015sample, de2020fixed}.